AhmedElBehery-bs/Project/Data Analyst Projects/Insurance Project/README.md

 - Advanced Power BI (relationships, time intelligence, dynamic measures, visual design)
 - Business storytelling through data

 Feedback welcome!
-Feel free to reach out if you'd like to discuss the project or see a live demo.
+Feel free to reach out if you'd like to discuss the project

 ---
 *Synthetic data generated for educational/portfolio purposes.
 All customer/agent names and details are fictional.*